nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `delete v/ 1` deletes the elderly’s visit of the elderly at list index 1.

-### Edit a person : `edit`
+### Edit an elderly : `edit`

 Edits an existing elderly's attributes in SeniorLove.

 Format: `edit INDEX [n/NAME] [p/PHONE] [l/LANGUAGE] [a/ADDRESS] [lv/LAST_VISIT] [h/HEALTH_CONDITION]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the elderly at the specified `INDEX`.
+The index refers to the index number shown in the displayed elderly list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing health conditions, the existing health conditions of the person will be removed i.e adding of health conditions is not cumulative.
+* When editing health conditions, the existing health conditions of the elderly will be removed i.e adding of health conditions is not cumulative.
-* You can remove all the person’s health conditions by typing `h/` without specifying any health conditions after it.
+* You can remove all the elderly’s health conditions by typing `h/` without specifying any health conditions after it.
-* You can remove the person's last visit by typing `lv/` without specifying any datetime after it.
+* You can remove the elderly's last visit by typing `lv/` without specifying any datetime after it.

 Examples:
-*  `edit 1 p/91234567 l/English` Edits the phone number and language of the 1st person to be `91234567` and `English` respectively.
+*  `edit 1 p/91234567 l/English` Edits the phone number and language of the 1st elderly to be `91234567` and `English` respectively.
 All other attributes are not modified.
-*  `edit 2 n/Betsy Crower h/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing health conditions.
+*  `edit 2 n/Betsy Crower h/` Edits the name of the 2nd elderly to be `Betsy Crower` and clears all existing health conditions.
 All other attributes are not modified.
-*  `edit 1 lv/` Removes the last visit for the 1st person.
+*  `edit 1 lv/` Removes the last visit for the 1st elderly.
 All other attributes are not modified.

 ### List elderly : `list`